 The Commission has directed that each bank may set up an Internal Advisory Committee (IAC) of three members, preferably of the level of General Managers but not below the level of Deputy General Managers, to scrutinize the cases arising out of inspections and audit and other staff accountability matters etc. and determine involvement of vigilance angle, or otherwise, in those matters.
 The Committee shall record reasons for arriving at such a conclusion.
 The committee will send its recommendations to the CVO.
 The CVO while taking a decision on each case will consider the advice of the Committee.
 Such records shall be maintained by the CVO and would be available to an officer or a team of officers of the Commission for scrutiny when it visits the bank for the purpose of vigilance audit.

-In our Bank, Inspection and Audit Division, HO is the nodal division for placing the cases before the Internal Advisory Committee and the IAC comprises of three GMs/CGMs & formation of this committee shall be approved by the MD & CEO.
+In our Bank, Inspection and Audit Division, HO is the nodal division for placing the cases before the Internal Advisory Committee and the IAC comprises of five CGMs & formation of this committee shall be approved by the MD & CEO.

 The process of determination of Vigilance overtone in the role of any official corresponding to the actionable lapse comprises of the following stages: